 Much of IPython can be tweaked through configuration.
 To get started, use the command ipython profile create to produce the default config files.
-These will be placed in ~/.ipython/profile_default or ~/.config/ipython/profile_default, and contain comments explaining what the various options do.
+These will be placed in ~/.ipython/profile_default, and contain comments explaining what the various options do.

 Profiles allow you to use IPython for different tasks, keeping separate config files and history for each one.
 More details in the profiles section.